 With a variety of facilities and activities across Changi Airport’s terminals to entertain you, there will never be a dull moment when you are in transit in Singapore.
 Check out Changi Airport’s website for more activities for the next time you fly through us.

-For more updates on Changi Airport, follow on Facebook, Tiktok, Instagram, Twitter, Telegram and YouTube.
-You can also sign up for a Changi Account and have the latest news and articles delivered right into your inbox.
+For more updates on Changi Airport, follow us on Facebook, Tiktok, Instagram, Twitter, Telegram and YouTube.
+You can also sign up for a Changi Account and have the latest news and articles delivered right to your inbox.